ashwinravi1259/docs-test-fork/docs/integrations/storage/orbis-example.md

 OrbisDB is an open-source relational database that inherits data ownership, composability, and the decentralized properties of the network it’s built on (Ceramic).
 OrbisDB offers many developer-friendly features in a highly scalable way, including multiple ways to query data, a built-in dashboard UI, shared nodes for testing and iteration, and an ecosystem of plugins that extend its data functionality.

-For the purpose of this tutorial, we will be using Ceramic with OrbisDB to illustrate how developers can generate, store, and query simple encrypted messages.
+For this tutorial, we will be using Ceramic with OrbisDB to illustrate how developers can generate, store, and query simple encrypted messages.

 This tutorial will use a message board example application to show how to create encrypted messages using Lit Protocol and save message instances to the Ceramic Network using OrbisDB.